How to Prepare Wax for Pouring

 Single Pour Container Wax:

-Cutting the single pour container waxes is fairly easy.
-In the picture, a brownie cutter is used, but you can also use a putty knife or a butter knife.
+Cutting the single pouring container waxes is fairly easy.
+In the picture, a putty knife is used, but you can also use a butter knife.
 The wax can be weighed in the pouring pot so you do not have to transfer it from a different container.

 Votive or Pillar Wax:

 Cutting the votive waxes can be tricky.
 For this demonstration, the wax is scored with a utility knife.
-Then, the scored piece is placed on the remaining slab and pressure is applied to help break the wax on the score.
-You may need to do this a few times to get the wax in small enough pieces to fit in the pouring pot.
+Then, the scored piece is placed on the remaining slab, and pressure is applied to help break the wax on the score line.
+You may need to do this a few times to get the wax into small enough pieces to fit in the pouring pot.
 (Be careful not to cut yourself or smash your fingers while doing this.)
 The wax can be weighed in the pouring pot so you do not have to transfer it from a different container.